 Rechargeable Work Lights

 As much as I love string lights, they might not be the best choice if you need to light up a larger space.
-When I go camping with my family, I bring a couple of rechargeable work lights with me so that I can read or play cards after sunset.
+When I go camping with my family, I bring a couple of rechargeable work lights with me so that I can read or play cards after sunset, this are probably one of the best campsite lighting ideas.

 What’s cool about work lights is that they are designed to move around a lot, so they are robust and compact.
 They are also extremely powerful and can last for a good 15 hours on the lower modes.